geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 During the release cycle community members contribute fixes to be included, and backported, to be included in subsequent releases.

 #.
 Each fix requires an issue tracker entry, to be included in the release notes
 #.
-Each fix must be applied to the main development branch, and then back ported.
+Each fix must be applied to the main development branch, and then backported.
 #.
 While a release may be held for a "blocking" issue this is determined by discussion on the developer email list.

 Please respect our release volunteers.
 We stop back porting fixes the day before release so CITE tests can verify the release includes all the changes needed.